 What to Pack

-- Knee-length (when seated) shorts, skorts, skirts, dresses
+- Shorts (knee-length when seated), skorts, skirts, dresses

-- Leggings (if worn with shirt that extends to mid-thigh)
+- Leggings (if worn with shirts that extend to mid-thigh)

 - Weatherproof jacket

-- Bathing suits (one piece for females, trunks for males)
+- Bathing suits (one-piece suits for women, trunks for men)

-For recreational activities, appropriate apparel includes knee-length shorts and one piece bathing suits.
-These items may be worn in recreational areas such as the fitness center, pool, volleyball and basketball courts.
-Sleeveless shirts and tank-tops are not allowed, so it is recommended to bring a comfortable t-shirt or short sleeved workout top.
+For recreational activities, knee-length shorts and one-piece bathing suits can be worn in recreational areas such as the fitness center, pool, volleyball, and basketball courts.

 Patients are free to do laundry during leisure hours.
 All laundry supplies are provided by The Meadows, including irons.
 In addition, bed linens and towels are provided on campus.

-There is limited availability/variety of personal toiletry items available for purchase in the Bookstore.
+There is a limited amount of personal toiletry items available for purchase in the Bookstore on campus.
 All personal toiletries brought to The Meadows must be in their original containers.
 Non-alcoholic mouthwash is allowed.
-While emery boards are preferred, nail files or clippers (no longer than 1 ½ inches) are allowed on campus.
+While emery boards are preferred, nail files or small clippers are allowed on campus.
 Patients may bring their own electric/battery-operated razors.
-Disposable or safety razors are permitted but will be held by Medical Services’ staff when not in use.
+Disposable or safety razors are permitted but will be held by the Medical Services’ staff when not in use.

-In order to have the most effective and powerful recovery, The Meadows does not allow certain items on campus.
+In order to have the most effective and powerful recovery for everybody, The Meadows does not allow certain items on campus for anybody.
 If you are packing for a stay at The Meadows, please plan to leave the following items at home, as they are prohibited on campus: